DanilSidorov8625/DanilSidorov8625/README.md

 ### 💼 Part-Time / Contract Work
 - 📱 **SP Scanner & API** – Internal warehouse tool (React Native + Node.js), optimized for Android scanners with barcode capture, CSV exports, and role-based workflows.
 - 📱 **PEX App** – Companion mobile app for PEX, bringing website features to **React Native** with real-time sync and a streamlined UX.
 - 🖥️ **PEX (Web)** – Ongoing modernization of a **legacy PHP codebase**, plus new feature development in React Native and Node.js.
-Work includes building/admin pages, improving workflows, and enhancing the admin portal.
+Work includes building pages, improving workflows, and enhancing the admin portal.

 ### 💬 About Me
 - 📫 Reach me at: **danilsidorov8625@gmail.com**